Making Non-Markovian master equations accessible with approximate environments: Two point correlation function as decaying exponentials

 \section{Two point correlation function as decaying exponentials}

 The interaction between a system and an environment can be fully determined by the system Hamiltonian $H_{S}$, the interaction operator $Q$, and the environment's correlation function in the case of Gaussian environments \cite{breuer} (or using either the power spectrum or the spectral density, and temperature).
-While this quantity fully determines the dynamics of open quantum systems, however, we do not only require the correlation function but also some of its derivatives and integrals \cite{breuer,rivas}.
+This quantity fully determines the dynamics of open quantum systems, however, we do not only require the correlation function but also some of its derivatives and integrals \cite{breuer,rivas}.
 Multidimensional integrals of the correlation function are often involved and can be prohibitively expensive.
-Often such high dimensional integrals are approximated to expressions valid only for the long time limit, to obtain a simpler Markovian description \cite{breuer,rivas}.
+Often, such high-dimensional integrals are approximated to expressions valid only for the long time limit, to obtain a simpler Markovian description \cite{breuer,rivas}.
+The correlation function for a thermal environment is given by